How to Make Healthy Granola

 Most granola recipes follow a fairly basic ingredient formula (with just a handful of ingredients) and are just variations on that.

-• Oats: Use rolled oats for this easy granola recipe and make sure they’re gluten-free certified for gluten-free granola.
+• Oats: Use rolled oats for this easy granola recipe, and make sure they’re gluten-free certified for gluten-free granola.

 • Nuts (or seeds): I used a combination of almonds and walnuts for flavor and texture variation.
 However, most nuts will work (cashews, pecans, hazelnuts, pistachios, etc.).
-For nut-free granola, you could use seeds instead, like sunflower seeds, pumpkin seeds, chia seeds, flax seeds, or an omega seed combination.
+For nut-free granola, you could use seeds instead, like sunflower seeds, pumpkin seeds, chia seeds, flax seeds, or an omega seed mix.

 Make sure to use raw and unsalted nuts or seeds.
 They won’t burn in the oven or overpower the oats and honey granola with saltiness.